 Overall good to excellent results can be expected in over 80% of patients regarding a range of motion, strength, and outcomes scoring with open-reduction internal fixation and volar plating.
 Studies comparing volar fixation to other forms of fixation have revealed similar if not superior results.
 Results appear to be superior in the early recovery period with the outcome yielding equivalent results among all fixation groups.
 Some studies suggest better maintenance with volar plating in overall reduction compared to other forms of fixation.

 Complex Regional Pain Syndrome

 Wrist fractures are complex because of the number of anatomical structures that may be involved.
-The majority of these patients are seen by the nurse practitioner or emergency department physician.
-However, asides from pain control and stabilization, these patients are best referred to a hand or orthopedic surgeon.
-Mild fractures may be managed with closed reduction but severely displaced fractures may require ORIF.
+The majority of these patients have their initial encounter with the nurse practitioner or emergency department physician.
+Once the diagnosis of wrist fracture is made, an orthopedic or hand surgery consult is usually the next step.
+Poorly managed wrist fractures demonstrate enormous morbidity and often lead to limited use of the hand.
+Asides from pain control and stabilization, these patients should receive a referral to a hand or orthopedic surgeon.
+Mild fractures may undergo management with closed reduction, but severely displaced fractures may require ORIF.